Therapist Team

 Physiotherapy and Hydrotherapy

-The Physiotherapy team at Tauranga Special School includes a Physiotherapist (3 days a week) and 2 physiotherapy assistants.
+The Physiotherapy team at Tauranga Special School includes a Physiotherapist and 2 Physiotherapy Assistants.
 Our aim is that all our students reach their potential physically.
 Either learning to sit, stand or walk or if they are already mobile, we work on their balance, strength, coordination and improving their fitness.

-We have an intensive year round swim program depending on the students needs both therapeutic and learn to swim.
-We have a heated pool at base for hydrotherapy and swimming.
-The older students access the community pools.
-We follow the SNZ learn to swim program.
+We have a year round swimming program where the students participate in either hydrotherapy or learn to swim programs depending on their needs.
+We have a heated pool at base school and the senior students access the community pools.
+We follow the Swimming NZ learn to swim program and swimming and pool coordinator is a qualified swimming instructor.

-We may also accompany students with their family on visits to specialists, clinics or agencies to
+We may also accompany students with their family on visits to specialists, clinics or other agencies to

 Mana Kaha (being the best that we can be)